tlswg/tls13-spec/draft-ietf-tls-tls13.md

   in this context with either with RSA using RSASSA-PKCS1-v1_5 or ECDSA.
 These values refer solely to signatures which appear in certificates (see
-  {{server-certificate-selection}}) and are not defined for use in signed TLS handshake messages.
+  {{server-certificate-selection}}) and are not defined for use in signed TLS handshake messages, even if they appear in the "signature_algorithms" list (this is necessary for backward compatibility with TLS 1.2).
   Endpoints SHOULD NOT negotiate these algorithms but are permitted to do so solely for backward compatibility.
 Clients offering these values MUST list them as the lowest priority (listed after all other algorithms in